How do I set up all account recovery options for LastPass?

 When you log in to LastPass from your desktop, you create a locally-stored Recovery One Time Password on each web browser where you log in, which can be used in the account recovery process if you ever forget your master password.

-A Recovery One Time Password is something that is created for you automatically when you log in to LastPass via the web browser extension and/or online web vault (i.e., the LastPass website), and is not something you can write down.
+A Recovery One Time Password is something that is created for you automatically when you log in the LastPass browser extension and/or online web vault (i.e., the LastPass website), and is not something you can write down.

 - Log in to your online web vault (via the LastPass website) – This login method can be used if you cannot install the LastPass browser extension locally.
 Logging in by accessing your online web vault (via the LastPass login page) from multiple browsers will store the Recovery One Time Password locally in each browser's local storage so that it can be used for account recovery (as long as you have not cleared your browser's local storage since the last time you logged in to LastPass).